reubenharry/website/content/blog/eulogy.md

 * You'd clean my room against my will every time I left for a term at uni.
 You claimed, computer scientist that you were, that this process was "structure preserving" - you just mapped the books and clothes strewn over my floor to new, tidier positions.
 This was not true.

-* You owned at least 20 pairs of glasses, lost behind every sofa in the house, like some mad academic. in your later years you'd start to prefer ones with perfectly round, small lenses, that made you look like a 19th century German academic.
+* You owned at least 20 pairs of glasses, lost behind every sofa in the house, like some mad academic.
+In your later years you'd start to prefer ones with perfectly round, small lenses, that made you look like a 19th century German professor.
 "They're quite good, aren't they", you'd say with a wry grin to my mother's disparagement, that makes me smile.

 * You'd pick mushrooms in the fields, and point them out when we went on walks and talked about logic and my half baked thoughts about philosophy.